Eastbourne Borough bus service changes

 41

-(Tuesday & Thursday)
+(Tuesday and Thursday)

 Eastbourne-Wannock-Jevington-Friston-East Dean-Eastbourne